mdolab/MACH-Aero/machAeroTutorials/aero_gridRefinementStudy.rst

 5. Plot :math:`h^p` vs :math:`C_D`.
 For ADflow, use :math:`p=2` to indicate a second-order method.

 This mesh refinement method is consistent with the original Richardson Extrapolation theory, which relies on uniform coarsening between meshes.
-If the plotted dots are in a straight line, your mesh is in the asymptotic regime.
-The points must also line up with the extrapolated value.
-In other words, a mesh is in the asymptotic range if it lies on the line connecting the extrapolated value and the finest mesh value.
-If you do not get this despite using fine meshes, this usually means the output you are looking at is not second-order accurate (which is rather common)
+A mesh is in the asymptotic range if it lies on the line connecting the extrapolated value and the finest mesh value.
+If you do not get this despite using fine meshes, this usually means the output you are looking at is not second-order accurate (which is rather common).
-You want the Richardson Extrapolation to lie on the line or lead to a slight concave up shape, which indicates convergence to the exact numerical solution.
+In this case, we redo the extrapolation after determining the correct order.
 The slope of the line is the coefficient of the leading truncation error term.

 An example of grid convergence plot for a family of RAE 2822 Airfoil meshes is illustrated below: